suse-edge/edge-image-builder/docs/building-images.md

 ## SUSE Manager (SUMA)

 Automatic SUSE Manager registration can be configured for the image, which will happen at system-boot time.
-Therefore your system will need to come up with networking, either via DHCP or configured statically, e.g. via `nmc` or via custom scripts.
+Therefore, your system will need to come up with networking, either via DHCP or configured statically, e.g. via `nmc` or via custom scripts.
 If you're creating an *air-gapped* image, do *not* use the SUSE Manager registration unless your server is available from within the air-gapped network.